-For a number of years, publishing has been dominated by commercial fiction.
-Literary fiction novels and short story collections by small presses or independent authors have little chance of being noticed by reviewers or placed on bookstore shelves.
-Even the literary fiction written by relatively well-known writers published by big houses has been pushed to the side by pseudo-literary fiction — written and reviewed by those who don’t know the difference between thought and sentimentality, poetry and the use of adjectives — such that the meaning of “literary” is lost.
-With the way the publishing system is currently organized, books aren’t given much time in front of judges and audiences.
+For a number of decades, publishing has been dominated by commercial fiction, and less popular and hence less profitable literary fiction has little chance of being noticed by reviewers or placed on bookstore shelves.
+New books are given about three months in front of judges and audiences.
 Those that don’t make it immediately are tossed in the remaindered bin.
 A deep pity, as literary fiction is slow-growing and takes time to find its audience.
 No one in the literary fiction community denies this, and yet there are no awards for the best five-year-old novel; no reviewers interested in what came out last year.
 To help remedy this situation, Dactyl Foundation has created this review dedicated solely to literary fiction and is offering a $1000 award to eligible authors.

 In order for a work to be considered for the award, a published literary fiction author must write a review of the work and submit it to Dactyl Review.
 (Instructions for submitting reviews can be found here.)
 Once a review has been submitted and accepted, the author or publisher must write to info (at) dactyl (dot) org to accept the nomination in order to be considered.